gulsoy83/Segmentation-of-Child-Tooth/README.md

 identify human tooth images in routine dental procedures, maxillofacial surgical practices, and dental generic modeling.

-This project will segment the teeth on the x-rays given as input using the mask-RCNN algorithm and determine the type of tooth in order to automate the job of segmenting and identifying the type of teeth on the x-ray in order to reduce the workload of professionals during the examination process.
+This project segments the teeth on the x-rays given as input using the mask-RCNN algorithm and determines the type of tooth in order to automate the job of segmenting and identifying the type of teeth on the x-ray, thus reduces the workload of professionals during the examination process.